soda-lmu/lmu-soda-knowledge-sharing-tutorials/azure-quick-start/azure-open-ai-tutorial.md

 After running this example recipe, you have everything what you need to access Azure OpenAI.
 You can continue by checking out additional [code recipies](../code-recipies/) that we provide or look at [OpenAI's API documentation](https://platform.openai.com/docs/introduction) to learn more about openAI's powerful models and how to use them.

+### Troubleshooting

+Did you encounter any errors when running the example code?
+Here are a few hints:

+- When you executed the function `token_provider()`, an access token was given to you.
+Access tokens in Azure expire after approx. 1 hour, if they are not refreshed during this time.
+Writing prompts after the token has expired will result in an `AuthenticationError: Error code: 401`
+- API keys and other features, like the uploading of datasets, are disabled for you.
+Some error messages may appear in https://oai.azure.com/ when you try to use these features anyway.
+Don't worry, the basic functionality of chatting with openai's chat models will still work.
+    - Please talk to your supervisor/administrator if you need any additional features for your project.
+    - Azures help page for [Role-based access control](https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/role-based-access-control) describes in detail the permissions and features you can access.
+The default role you currently have is `Cognitive Services OpenAI User`.

 ## Store your personal credentials to speed up log-in processes